NexusChimera/FireteamImageCreator/README.md

 ## 🚀 Running the Script

 1. **Prepare Your Environment:**
-   - Ensure Destiny 2 is running and you are on the Nearby list screen.
+   - Ensure Destiny 2 is running and your Open Director-Roster keybinding is set to ']' (Secondary works if you want to keep your Primary binding).

 2. **Run the Script:**
    - Double Click the Fireteam.py script in the contained folder
 3. **Follow On-Screen Instructions:**
    - The script will immediately start running.
-Switch back to Destiny 2 and wait for the script to complete the process.
+Switch back to Destiny 2 and open the Roster wait for the script to complete the process.

 ## 📜 License